Ayesha-da/Mission-to-Mars/README.md

 # Mission-to-Mars!
 ## Overview:
-To use BeautifulSoup and Splinter to scrape data, full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use Flask,a web application to display the data, and alter the design of the web app to accommodate related images.
+To use BeautifulSoup and Splinter to scrape data, full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database.
+Use Flask,a web application to display the data, and alter the design of the web app to accommodate related images.
 ## Purpose:
  ### To get the latest news and updates with the click of a button.